awsdocs/amazon-s3-developer-guide/doc_source/setting-repl-config-perm-overview.md

 }
 ```

-For an example, see [Example 2: Configure CRR When Source and Destination Buckets Are Owned by Different AWS Accounts](crr-walkthrough-2.md)\.
+For an example, see [Example 2: Configuring Replication When the Source and Destination Buckets Are Owned by Different Accounts](replication-walkthrough-2.md)\.

 If objects in the source bucket are tagged, note the following:
 + If the source bucket owner grants Amazon S3 permission for the `s3:GetObjectVersionTagging` and `s3:ReplicateTags` actions to replicate object tags \(through the IAM role\), Amazon S3 replicates the tags along with the objects\.
 For information about the IAM role, see [Creating an IAM Role](#setting-repl-config-same-acctowner)\.